Skip to content

 According to Dulux Australia, Wash&Wear Low Sheen is the most widely used interior wall paint in the professional painting industry across Victoria, offering a Light Reflectance Value (LRV) that creates a clean, modern look without highlighting surface imperfections the way higher-sheen finishes do.

 A quality low-sheen wall paint such as Dulux Wash&Wear or a kitchen-specific low-sheen system like Dulux Kitchen & Bathroom is usually the most practical choice.
-If the kitchen includes painted trims, doors, or cabinetry, those surfaces often perform better in semi-gloss or gloss.
+If the kitchen includes painted trims, doors, or cabinetry, those surfaces often perform better in semi-gloss or gloss, see our cost to paint kitchen cabinets in Melbourne guide for pricing.

-In most cases, the best paint finish for bathroom walls is a bathroom-specific low sheen or semi-gloss system designed for humid areas — standard interior paint deteriorates in consistently moist conditions.
+The best paint for bathroom walls is a mould-resistant bathroom formula in semi-gloss, such as Dulux Wash&Wear +Plus Kitchen & Bathroom.
+Semi-gloss gives the best moisture resistance and wipes clean easily, low sheen works too if you prefer a flatter look.
+Standard interior wall paint deteriorates in consistently moist conditions, so a dedicated bathroom product is worth it.
 Bathrooms cope with regular steam and condensation, limited ventilation, more frequent cleaning, and a higher risk of mould or mildew.

-For trims, doors, architraves, and skirting boards, semi-gloss or gloss is usually the most practical option — these surfaces take more knocks, fingerprints, and cleaning than standard walls.
+For trims, doors, architraves, and skirting boards, satin, semi-gloss or gloss enamel is usually the most practical option.
 These surfaces take more knocks, fingerprints, and cleaning than standard walls.
 A harder, smoother finish is generally easier to maintain and gives more definition to the trim line.
-For a deeper look at enamel options for doors and trim, see our door painting Melbourne guide.
+For a deeper look at enamel options for doors and trim, see our door painting Melbourne guide and our water-based vs oil-based enamel verdict.

 Room Type Recommended Finish Why